btcpayserver/btcpayserver-doc/FAQ/FAQ-Synchronization.md

 Then [prune your node](https://github.com/btcpayserver/btcpayserver-docker#how-i-can-prune-my-nodes).

-## I'm already running a full node and have a synched blockchain, can BTCPay use it so that it doesn't have to do a full sync ?
+## I'm running a full node and have a synched blockchain, can BTCPay use it so that it doesn't have to do a full sync?

 If you want to run BTCPay inside a docker-compose, and that you have the data directory (`.bitcoin`) of a fully synched node on your docker host, then you can reuse it easily for BTCPay.